TopHatCroat/advent-of-code-2018/day06/readme.md

 But I got too lazy to implement such a solution so I went for the slow and dumb.

 #### Part two
+One of the rare times the second one is easier then the first one.
+Most of the code from the first one was useless also.